Request Free Counseling

 Know Your Rights!

-If someone decides to go out of their way to make a snide comment, the first step is to stay calm for both your sake and your baby’s, and remember that while you can’t control their actions, you can control how you respond.
+If someone makes a snide comment, the first step is to stay calm—for your sake and your baby’s—and remember that while you can’t control their actions, you can control how you respond.

 Education (a quick overview of the benefits of breastfeeding to mom and baby) or humor (a light-hearted comment about ‘not making others eat in the bathroom or under a blanket’) are both good responses, depending on the situation.

 Ultimately, the most impactful response will be one made with kindness and consideration for the other, as you never know what another person may be going through or may have undergone in the past (perhaps their own struggle with nursing.)
-If you need to, don’t be afraid to reach out to a nearby authority figure, like a store manager or officer, to politely voice your concerns.
+If you need to, don’t hesitate to contact a nearby authority figure, like a store manager or officer, to politely voice your concerns.

 Find A Support System!

 Talk with your support system about your worries and see what tips they have.
-If it’s your significant other, perhaps discuss a plan of action for how to handle being called out for breastfeeding in public.
+If it’s your significant other, perhaps discuss a plan of action for handling being called out for breastfeeding in public.
 Most of all, no matter your struggles, remember that you are not alone!

 Know Your Options!